Geography of Ladakh: Zanskar Range

-Rivers valleys
+Rivers

 Sindhu Pushkaram, the confluence of Indus river (left) with the silty Zanskar River (top), where the Sindhu Pushkaram Festival is held every 12 years.

 The enormous mass of the Himalayas creates a rain shadow, denying entry to the moisture-laden clouds of the Indian monsoon.
 Ladakh is thus a high altitude desert.
 The main source of water is the winter snowfall on the mountains.
 The regions on the north flank of the Himalayas—Dras, the Suru valley and Zanskar—experience heavy snowfall and remain virtually cut off from the rest of the country for several months in the year.
 Summers are short, although long enough to grow crops.
 The proportion of oxygen is less than in many other places at a comparable altitude because of lack of vegetation.
 There is little moisture to temper the effects of rarefied air.
-Suru and Zanskar valleys form a great trough at the foot of the northern, heavily glaciated flank of the Himalayas, while opposite rise the mountains of the Zanskar range.
+Suru and Zanskar valleys form a great trough at the foot of the northern, heavily glaciated flank of the Himalayas, while opposite rise the mountains of the Zanskar Range.

-Map-R1: The Demchok sector with China's claim line in the west and India's claim line in the east.
-The Line of Actual Control, shown in bold, starting from Charding La in south runs along the Charding Nullah and then west along the Indus River to Lagankhel near confluence with the Chibra stream and till confluence near Fukche ALG Airstrip with the Koyul Lungpa river from Chang La pass, then heads northwest to the mountain watershed.
-Hanle River (unmarked) flows parallel to Koyul River to its west in the map.